-Q: Hello, I have a question about copyright, please.
+Q: Hello I have a question about copyright, for my company logo

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.